Campaign of the Month: August 2014

-This brutal, roguish Varangian giant has claimed the title of Prince of Thessalonica since AD1200.
-He cares little for manipulating mortal affairs, and appears to crave recognition only from his fellows.
+This brutal, roguish Varangian giant claimed the title of Prince of Thessalonica in AD1200.
+He cared little for manipulating mortal affairs, and appeared to crave recognition only from his fellows.
 He was reportedly slain in AD 1204.

 A mighty Varangian warrior, dark of hair and eye and close to seven feet tall, with arms as thick as most people’s trunks.
-He wears a few days growth of beard, showing off his formidable scars to full effect.
-His right eye is filmed over, crossed by a particularly vicious cicatrix.
-Despite his fearsome appearance, he is quite handsome in a rough sort of way.
-He carries a dane-axe, and has a sword and dagger belted at his side.
+He wore a few days growth of beard, showing off his formidable scars to full effect.
+His right eye was filmed over, crossed by a particularly vicious cicatrix.
+Despite his fearsome appearance, he was quite handsome in a rough sort of way.
+He carried a dane-axe, and had a sword and dagger belted at his side.

-Lars Sveengard is not a complicated Cainite.
-He desires little more than women, war, blood and recognition of his self-appointed role as Prince of Thessalonica.
-The city, capital of the province of the same name and a important trade hub of some 90 000 souls is considered the “second city” of the Byzantine empire after Constantinople (challenged perhaps only be Nicaea), and since Frankokratia was established, it has been the capital of the Kingdom of Thessalonica.
+Lars Sveengard was not a complicated Cainite.
+He desired little more than women, war, blood and recognition of his self-appointed role as Prince of Thessalonica.
+The city, capital of the province of the same name and a important trade hub of some 90 000 souls was considered the “second city” of the Byzantine empire after Constantinople (challenged perhaps only be Nicaea), and since Frankokratia was established, it has been the capital of the Kingdom of Thessalonica.
 It was taken by Lars and his allies in a show of brute force in the Spring of AD 1200.
-A large coterie comprised of ten Varangian Tzimisce, Ventrue, Brujah and Gangrel, they have held on to praxis there by virtue of bloody, excessive displays of violence when threatened.
-However, the rest of the time they seem content to wile away their time carousing, hunting and sparring with each other at the large port-side inn known as the Crow’s Nest.
+A large coterie comprised of ten Varangian Tzimisce, Ventrue, Brujah and Gangrel, they held on to praxis there by virtue of bloody, excessive displays of violence when threatened.
+However, the rest of the time they seemed content to wile away their time carousing, hunting and sparring with each other at the large port-side inn known as the Crow’s Nest.

 After a number of years of preparation, he struck into the city in AD 1200.
-Twelve other Varangian Cainites accompanied him, as well as the opportunistic elder known as Gabor the Bulgar and his capable childe, Veceslav Basarab.
+Twelve other Varangian Cainites accompanied him, as well as the opportunistic elder known as Gabor the Bulgar and his capable childer, Veceslav Basarab and Grozdan.
 Those few enemies with a will to fight were vanquished and destroyed with ease by the experienced warriors.
 After 3 nights of blood and fire, the surviving members of the Varangian coterie (dubbing themselves the Ravens in honour of their shared past among the Emperor’s Guard) were victorious.
-Lars declared himself prince and has remained so ever since.
+Lars declared himself prince and remained so for some years.

 In his guise as the Toreador fence Marius, Lotario Acuto visited Thessalonica in June of AD 1203.
 He presented himself to the prince and the two struck up an unlikely acquaintance.
 The Tzimisce was duly impressed with the speed and accuracy with which the Toreador assessed the security and strength of the mundane and Cainite defences of the Crow’s Nest (including a curvaceous female who spied on him from a supernally darkened room on the floor above).
 In return, Lotario found Lars to be a disarmingly gregarious, warm and enjoyable host, though a number of his Ravens were more suspicious of “Marius”.
 After spending a number of weeks in the city to cement his new disguise, the Toreador moved on to the capital, promising to himself that he would return to enjoy Thessalonica in happier nights…

-Lineage: Unknown.
-Lars has mentioned that his sire is a northern warrior who hunted him and took his life, but was impressed enough by his martial might to give him the “dead water” before abandoning him.
+Lineage: Unknown to most.
+Lars mentioned that his sire was a northern warrior who hunted him and took his life, but was impressed enough by his martial might to give him the “Dead Water” before abandoning him.
 Given his demonstrated strength of the blood, he counts himself among the 7th generation.
 The Concord know that the true sire of Lars was none other than Gabor, sire to Veceslav Basarab and Grozdan of Trnovo, marking him as belonging to the lineage of Demenaus, Ionache, and of course, the Eldest.

-These Cainites are all relatively young, but they have seen more combat than most vampires will see in centuries.
-They are all fiercely loyal to Lars, not so much because they seem him as their prince but rather because they see him as their brother-in arms.
+These Cainites were all relatively young, but they saw more combat than most vampires will see in centuries.
+They were all fiercely loyal to Lars, not so much because they seem him as their prince but rather because they saw him as their brother-in arms.
 3 of their comrades (another 2 of Lars’ progeny, plus another descendant of the Bulgarian Tzimisce) went to the Final Death taking the city, and the rest would join them before surrendering.
-In addition to Lars, these Varangian worthies include:
+In addition to Lars, these Varangian worthies included: